What causes employee turnover in hospitality?

 So how do you combat this?
 What actions do you need to take?

-In this post, we'll look at the reasons behind staff retention and why it is a challenge in the hospitality industry
+In this post, we'll look at the reasons behind staff retention and why it is a challenge in the hospitality industry.

 The number of employees who leave during a specific timeframe is known as employee turnover.
 This comprises employees who voluntarily leave their jobs, retire, or are laid off.
 On the other hand, the ability of a company to retain its employees is referred to as employee retention.

-The hospitality industry often faced problems managing employee turnover.
+The hospitality industry often faces problems managing employee turnover.
 This comes from a variety of factors, some of which are not the company owners' fault.
 People may choose to leave the hospitality industry for a variety of reasons, some of which are listed below.

-Role Unsuitability
+Role unsuitability

 As a company owner, you need to understand that a high employee turnover rate or low employee retention doesn't necessarily mean your business is a terrible workplace.
 Sometimes an employee isn't fit for the job, and it doesn't become clear to you until after you've hired them.